JCollinJones25/IMDB/README.md

 - Deploy on Heroku

 ## Stretch Goals
-- DOM Manipulation (done)
+- DOM Manipulation ✅
-- Show routes can have more than one actor per movie and more than one movie per actor (done)
+- Show routes can have more than one actor per movie and more than one movie per actor ✅
-- Search Bar Feature (done)
+- Search Bar Feature ✅
 - Display actor's role in the movie on movie show route under actor name
 - AUTH
 - Use API Key to import data from OMDB